smhendrickson/draft-hendrickson-pp-attesterissuer/draft-hendrickson-pp-attesterissuer.md

 The structure fields are defined as follows:

 - "token_type" is a 2-octet integer.
 TokenRequest MUST be prefixed with a uint16
   "token_type" indicating the token type.

-The rest of the structure follows based on that type, within the inner opaque token_request attribute.
+- The rest of the structure after "token_type" is based on that type, within the inner opaque token_request attribute.
 The above definition corresponds to TokenRequest from {{RFC9578}}.
 For TokenRequest not defined in {{RFC9578}}, they MAY be used as long as they are prefixed with a 2-octet token_type.

-- "token" represents any required fields for the corresponding "token_type".

 The Attester will encode the IssuerTokenRequest in the chosen interchange format, and send the IssuerTokenRequest to the issuer over the chosen connection.